What do you need to make the most informed, successful home purchase??

 - Find out what your price range is

 Online mortgage calculators are a good place to start, but as you get closer to being ready to buy, there is no substitute for a written mortgage pre-approval.
-Just speaking to your lender is an extremely worthwhile venture – this is the only way to really get an in-depth picture of your overall financial picture and to discover exactly what you can reasonably afford to spend on a home (and possibly on renovating).
+Just speaking to your lender is an extremely worthwhile venture – this is the only way to really get an in-depth picture of your overall buying power and to discover exactly what you can reasonably afford to spend on a home (and possibly on renovating).

 - Find out what your local market looks like

 The internet can be incredibly valuable in doing preparatory research.
 Start with your agent – he or she can direct you to valuable resources and immediately start e-mailing you real estate listings that may interest you (or at least give you a better idea of what your needs and wants are).